OpenSourceEconomics/econ-project-templates/docs/source/guides_explanations/environments.rst

 **Choosing between conda and pip**

-Generally it is recommended to use *conda* whenever possible (necessary for most scientific packages, they are usually not pure-Python code and that is all that pip can handle, roughly speaking).
-For pure-Python packages, we sometimes fall back on *pip*.
+Generally it is recommended to use *conda* whenever possible.
+It is a necessity for many scientific packages.
+These often are not pure-Python code and pip is built mainly for that.
+For pure-Python packages, sometimes nobody bothered to set up a conda package and we use *pip*.

-If you add a package under ``dependencies:`` in the environment.yml file, conda will try to install the package from Conda.
-If you add a package under ``pip:``, conda will try to install the package from pip.
+If you add a package under ``dependencies:`` in the environment.yml file, conda will try to install its own package.
+If you add a package under ``pip:``, conda will try to install the package via pip.

 Information about your conda environments